 Each year, the Women’s Section of the American Folklore Society awards two prizes in honor of pioneering scholar Elli Köngäs-Maranda.
 The prizes recognize superior work on women’s traditional, vernacular, or local culture and/or feminist theory and folklore.
 The content of the nominations must focus on some aspect of women’s folklore.
 Prize recipients do not have to be members of the American Folklore Society.

-The section will announce awards in late September.
+The section will announce awards at the AFS Annual Meeting.

 EKM Student Prize